jmartinkova/guide/docs/application/knowledge-models/index.rst

 Knowledge Models
 ****************

-This section covers how to manage existing knowledge models and how to create new ones and make them available for researchers.
+This section covers how to manage existing :ref:`knowledge models<knowledge-model>` and how to create new ones and make them available for researchers.

 ----